 The greater Timor island is sun-baked and humid along its coast, but the interior quickly rises to lush and rugged highlands, with sharp ridges and vibrant grass-covered slopes.
 The Ermera municipality is one of the island’s highest in elevation and includes its highest peak, Tatamailau.
 The villages in the mountain’s vicinity are where Café Brisa Serena (CBS), a social enterprise and exporter, has spent the last 10 years developing smallholder coffee value chains.

-This coffee is produced by 15 select farmers from the Ducurai village, part of the “Eratoi” group, whose name translates to “water spring”, after the source of a nearby waterfall.
-The Ducurai village is just north of Tatamailau’s peak.
-Eratoi is one group in a small portfolio we import each year from CBS, who began by training remote smallholders in farm management and processing, and who is now a highly capable exporter with some of the best smallholder traceability in the world.
+This coffee is produced by 11 select farmers from the Ducurai village, whose farmer community group is called “Sabelo”, a local word for “slaughter farm”, a title retained from generations ago when this area was the center of the local cattle industry.
+Sabelo was first established in 2010.
+The Ducurai village is just north of Tatamailau’s peak and Sabelo is one group in a small portfolio we import each year from CBS, who began by training remote smallholders in farm management and processing, and who is now a highly capable exporter with some of the best smallholder traceability in the world.
 Each year we receive a spreadsheet with farmer names and farm data, as well as parchment prices paid.
-This harvest Eratoi group farmers received $3.25 per kilogram of dried parchment, which after final dry milling is roughly equivalent to $2.11 per pound of exportable green coffee.
+This harvest Sabelo group farmers received $3.25 per kilogram of dried parchment, which after final dry milling is roughly equivalent to $2.11 per pound of exportable green coffee.

 Coffee in Letefoho is not young.
 Trees are tended to for decades, and due to the lofty, vine-like typica varieties throughout, coffee is often harvested by leaning long wooden ramps against the trunk so that pickers can access the sprawling canopy.
 Farms range between 0.5 and 1.5 hectares only and tend to be well-shaded by evergreen she-oaks, a natural mulcher and nitrogen fixer.
 During harvest coffee is picked painstakingly by hand and processed at home on personal or shared pulping equipment, which is often hand-made using wood and textured metal discs.